-This item is included in both bills (item 4 in Table 1 and 8 in Table 2) and raises about \$1.2 billion.
+This item was included in both initial bills (item 4 in Table 1 and 8 in Table 2) and would have raised about \$1.2 billion.
 It basically addresses a provision that has been in the tax law for a long time that allows tax exemptions for very small property and casualty companies.
-These firms are entirely tax exempt if they receive less than \$350,000 in premiums.
+These firms are entirely tax exempt if they receive less than 350,000 in premiums.
 They are taxable only on investment income if premiums are less than \$1 million.
-This provision had been used to exempt large amounts of investment income by setting up a firm with nominal premiums but huge investment reserves.16 The new provision requires more than 50% of gross receipts from premiums to be eligible for these tax benefits; the House bill also raises the exemption level for firms that do qualify.
+This provision had been used to exempt large amounts of investment income by setting up a firm with nominal premiums but huge investment reserves.
+The new provision would require more than 50% of gross receipts from premiums to be eligible for these tax benefits; the House bill also raises the exemption level for firms that do qualify.
+The 50% was increased to 60% in the Senate bill prior to conference.